 You can still feel ’empty’ and ‘lonesome.’
 If this sounds like you, realize you cannot fill this need through personal relationships.
 You can only quench it by following your heart.
 It’s the inward quest that Joseph Campbell calls the Hero’s Journey.
 (1) It’s what spiritual exploration is all about.
 And it is one of the first major spiritual lessons.

-Learning to Contemplate or Think Carefully
+What it Means To Contemplate or Think Carefully

-Different types of contemplation lead to the same destination, our intuitive mind.
+Different types of contemplation lead to the same destination: our intuitive mind.

 Subject Oriented Contemplation is where you ponder about a particular subject.
 It could be a person, place, or thing.
 You aren’t trying to solve anything; you are simply thinking about it or them.
 It is sometimes referred to as “aesthetic contemplation” or “higher contemplation” because you are thinking about the positive aspects of the subject.

 “The monotony and solitude of a quiet life stimulates the creative mind.” — Albert Einstein

 Buddhism says there are six worthy kinds of contemplation.
 They contemplate Buddha, the Law, the Buddhist Order, observing the precepts, the benefit of almsgiving, and rebirth in heaven or reincarnation.

 Chaotic Contemplating is where you allow the mind to wander without expectations.
 It is the most common type of practice.
 It opens the mind to the power of intuition, which can lead to eureka moments of clarity.
 Albert Einstein is a proponent of this kind of contemplation.

 Theological Contemplation is pondering or thinking about a particular aspect of doctrine.
 For example, Catholic theology restricts this type of contemplation to the subject of God.
 Other religious sects are not as restrictive.